Stochastic differential equations for infinite particle systems of jump type with long range interactions: Introduction

-and the associated bilinear form $\Emu$ on $\Dcmu$ in (\ref{Dinfty}) given by
+and the associated bilinear form $\Emu$ on $\Dcmu$ in (\ref{:2e}) given by

-In this situation the rate function $c$ satisfies the following detailed balance condition:
+In this situation, the rate function $c$ satisfies the following detailed balance condition:

-In \cite{E.16} sufficient conditions of the closability of the bilinear form $(\Emu, \Dcmu)$ and the quasi regularity of its closure $(\Emu, \Dmu)$ were discussed.
-A sufficient conditions for $\mu$ to ensure the closability of $(\Emu, \Dcmu)$ was given by means of the quasi Gibbs property (Definition \ref{defqg}) introduced by Osada \cite{o.rm, o.rm2}.
-The class of quasi Gibbs measures includes Sine, Airy, Bessel and Ginibre random point fields in addition to Gibbs measures of Ruelle's class.
-And sufficient conditions for the quasi regularity of the Dirichlet form $(\Emu, \Dmu)$ is given by the conditions \As[p.1]-\As[p.2] and \As[A.2]-\As[A.3] in Section 2.
-Under these conditions, the associated Hunt process $\Xi_t$ with reversible measure $\mu$ exists.
+In \cite{E.19} sufficient conditions for the closability of the bilinear form $(\Emu, \Dcmu)$ and the quasi-regularity of its closure $(\Emu, \Dmu)$ were discussed.
+One of the sufficient conditions for $\mu$ that ensures the closability of $(\Emu, \Dcmu)$ was given by employing the quasi-Gibbs property (Definition \ref{D:2a}) introduced by Osada \cite{o.rm, o.rm2}.
+The class of quasi-Gibbs measures includes Sine, Airy, Bessel and Ginibre random point fields (RPFs), which are significant RPFs in random matrix theory, in addition to the Gibbs measures of Ruelle's class.
+Sufficient conditions for the quasi-regularity of the Dirichlet form $(\Emu, \Dmu)$ are given in \As[A.2] in Section 2.
+Under these conditions, the associated Hunt process $\Xi_t$ with the reversible measure $\mu$ exists.
+Our results can be applied to interacting $\alpha$-stable systems.
+Using \As[p.2] and \As[A.2] for translation-invariant RPFs (for instance, the Dyson or Ginibre RPF) we can construct interacting $\alpha$-stable systems for any $\alpha \in (0, 2)$.
+Note that the $1$-correlation function $\rho^1$ of Airy RPFs satisfies $\rho^1(x) = O(|x|^{1/2})$ as $x \to -\infty$, and so the parameter $\alpha$ for Airy interacting systems is restricted to $\alpha \in (\frac{1}{2}, 2)$.

-We label each particles of the process $\Xi_t$ to obtain $(\R^d)^{\N}$ valued strong Markov process $\X_t=(X_t^j)_{j\in\N}$ and give its stochastic differential equation (SDE) representation.
-The main tool to obtain the representation is Fukushima decomposition for Dirichlet processes.
-Since the processes $X_t^j$, $j\in\N$ are not Dirichlet processes, we employ the argument in \cite{o.tp}.
-We introduce a sequence of Dirichlet forms $(\Emuk, \Dmuk)$, $\k\in\N$ which are the closure of $(\Emuk, \Dcmuk)$ defined in (\ref{Dinfnu}).
-We show that the Dirichlet forms $(\Emuk, \Dmuk)$, $\k\in\N$ are quasi regular (Thorem \ref{kpr}) and the sequence of the associated processes $(\X_t^{[\k]}, \Xi_t^{[\k]})$, $k\in\N$ has the consistency condition :
+We label each particle of the process $\Xi_t$ to obtain the $(\R^d)^{\N}$-valued strong Markov process $\X_t=(X_t^j)_{j\in\N}$ and present its stochastic differential equation (SDE) representation.
+For Dirichlet processes, the main tool for obtaining the representation is Fukushima's decomposition.
+Because the processes $X_t^j$, $j\in\N$ are not Dirichlet processes for $\Xi_t$, we employ the argument in \cite{o.tp}.
+We introduce a sequence of Dirichlet forms $(\Emuk, \Dmuk)$, $\k\in\N$ which are the closure of $(\Emuk, \Dcmuk)$ defined in (\ref{:31e}).
+We show that the Dirichlet forms $(\Emuk, \Dmuk)$, $\k\in\N$ are quasi-regular (Theorem \ref{T:31a}) and the sequence of the associated processes $(\X_t^{[\k]}, \Xi_t^{[\k]})$, $k\in\N$ has the following consistency condition: